NEWSMAKER-Soccer-Platini, romantic or pragmatist?

 "He's a man of conviction, he's a man who has always been transparent and one of the few, if not the only one, to admit who he voted for," he said.

 "He has nothing to hide and is someone who I think is respected around the world of football."
-(Editing by Alan Baldwin)
+(Editing by Ralph Boulton)

+* Chelsea at West Bromwich Albion next, Boro host Southampton (Adds details, quotes)

+May 8 (Gracenote) - Top scorers of the English premier league on Monday 24 Romelu Lukaku (Everton) 21 Harry Kane (Tottenham Hotspur) 20 Diego Costa (Chelsea) 19 Alexis Sanchez (Arsenal) 18 Sergio Aguero (Manchester City) 17 Zlatan Ibrahimovic (Manchester United) Dele Alli (Tottenham Hotspur) 15 Joshua King (Bournemouth) Eden Hazard (Chelsea) Jermain Defoe (Sunderland)